sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 "Indeed.
 Too much positivity in the multiverse can become toxic.
 However, so too can negativity do the same.
 There is a balance that must be struck.
 This is something that my brother and I, and indeed the general public, have fundamentally disagreed on for many centuries."

 He continued, "There are two dangerous entities that we know of that do not care for this balance.
-The God of Destruction of this multiverse, Error, is one of them."
+The God of Destruction of this multiverse, Error, is one of them - his quest for the purity of Undertale never ending."
 The skeleton paused in place, turning toward his audience.
 "And evidently, this 'Moonjumper' creature who has managed to destroy my physical form - whom you and your team are following - is another.
 Error is a known quantity to us.
 This Moonjumper is not."

 "You're talking to me as if you still have a horse in this race," Snatcher told him, narrowing his eyes.
-"How are you even doing this?"
+"How are you even doing this?
+Appearing to me?"

 Nightmare smirked.
 "Even before our demise, my brother and I were capable of traversing the dreamscape.
 Now, it would appear to be our only way of communication.
 I am here before you to provide the context you will require while you are here."